SugiPHP/STE/README.md

 STE
 ===

-STE stands for Simple Template Engine.
+STE stands for Sugi (or Simple) Template Engine.
 It is intended to be secure, lightweight and fast.

 Unlike some of the famous template engines (like Smarty, Twig, etc.) the template code is not converted (compiled) to PHP code and then evaluated, but parsed on the fly.
 Variables and